Group of volunteers taking a photo of themselves.

 Social media

-Using social media increases your presence on the web, giving people more ways of finding out about your branch or group.
+Having a social media presence on the web gives people more ways of finding out about what's going on in your branch or group.

 Awareness raising

-There are many ways your branch/group can raise awareness and most can be incorporated into the activities and events you do, or through the contacts you have.
+There are many ways your branch or group can raise awareness - many through using the contacts you have.
+For example:

-• through a branch/group leaflet, which can be given out to local HSCPs/GPs/care providers to ensure they are aware of you and can pass accurate information on
+• through a branch/group leaflet, which can be given out to local HSCPs/GPs/care providers to ensure they are aware of our work and can pass accurate information on

 • giving short talks to local community or business groups which may encourage more sponsors and donors to give their time and/or money

-• articles in the branch/group newsletter, webpage or social media page giving information on the work being done locally to help people living with MND.
+• articles in your branch or group newsletter, web page or social media platforms giving information on the work being done locally.

 Guidance